davidleacock/smart-home-service/README.md

 ### Remaining work...
 * Add postgres repo ✅
 * integration tests with postgres repo ✅
 * Add FSM to SmartHome ✅
-* Create rule engine for SmartHome (✅) and Devices for validation
+* Create basic rule engine for SmartHome (✅) and Devices for validation (✅)
 * Create proto definition for external api (representing device events from the outside world)
 * Kafka ingress to ACL ✅
 * Postgres projection to Kafka egress
 * Ensure complete separation of write and query side of the data model
 * Replace InMem implementations in integration tests with containerized versions (postgres, kakfa, etc...)
+* Add some more interesting home/device rules to show the power of Validated
 * Use `Resource` for dependency injection?